Survival Analysis via Ordinary Differential Equations

-Next, we present a general class of ODE models (other examples beyond this class are included in Remark~\ref{rm: other examples} to illustrate the flexibility of the proposed ODE framework).
+Next, we present a general class of ODE models as an instantiation of the ODE framework.
 Suppose there are two groups of covariates denoted by $X \in \reals^{d_1}$ and $Z\in \reals^{d_2}$ respectively.
 We consider ODE models in the form of

 where $\alpha(\cdot)$ and $q(\cdot)$ are two unknown positive functions, and given an individual's own cumulative hazard, both covariates $x$ and $z$ have multiplicative effects on the hazard, one with time-independent coefficients $\beta \in \reals^{d_1}$ and the other with time-varying coefficients $\boldsymbol{\eta}(t) \in \reals^{d_2}$.
-Here $\boldsymbol{\eta}(\cdot)=(\eta_1(\cdot), \dots, \eta_{d_2}(\cdot))^T. $\footnote{Through out this paper, we bold vectors only when each element is a function.} This general class covers many existing models as special cases.
-In particular, as shown below, model~(\ref{model: ltm + cox}) reduces to the time-varying Cox model when $q(\cdot)=1$, to the linear transformation model when covariates $z$ are not considered, and further reduces to the AFT model if $\alpha(\cdot)=1$.
+Here $\boldsymbol{\eta}(\cdot)=(\eta_1(\cdot), \dots, \eta_{d_2}(\cdot))^T. $\footnote{Throughout this paper, we bold vectors only when each element is a function.} We note that this general class of ODE models is a specific example; other examples beyond this class are included in Remark~\ref{rm: other examples} to further illustrate the flexibility of the proposed ODE framework.
+In particular, this general class covers many existing models as special cases.
+As shown below, model~(\ref{model: ltm + cox}) reduces to the time-varying Cox model when $q(\cdot)=1$, to the linear transformation model when covariates $z$ are not considered, and further reduces to the AFT model if $\alpha(\cdot)=1$.
 In the following subsections, we will also show that by rewriting many existing models under the format (\ref{general ode}), the ODE framework brings them new interpretations in terms of the hazard function.